jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 **Important:** *You must place the remaining jQuery examples inside the `ready` event so that your code executes when the document is ready to be worked on.*

-Another common task is adding or removing a `class`.
+Another common task is adding or removing a class.

 First, add some style information into the `<head>` of the document, like this: